azamsharp/azamsharp.github.io/_posts/testing.md

 > I have experienced that even if you remove the @Relationship macro from Transaction class, it will be implicitly discovered by SwiftData.
 Also make sure to set budget property as optional or else it will give you runtime error.

 Another thing to keep in mind is that the relationships created in SwiftData only exists in the object graph and they are not the same as relationships between database tables.
-This means if you open the database using applications like [Base](https://menial.co.uk/base/) or [BeeKeeper](https://www.beekeeperstudio.io/), you will find the relationships section completely empty. **SwiftData is a framework, which can persist an object graph to different stores, but it is NOT an ORM**.
+This means if you open the database using applications like [Base](https://menial.co.uk/base/) or [BeeKeeper](https://www.beekeeperstudio.io/), you will not find any foreign key constraints listed under the relationships section. **SwiftData is a framework, which can persist an object graph to different stores, but it is NOT an ORM**.

 It is also important to note that you don't have to pass all the models used in your app to the model container in the ```SpendSmartARPApp``` struct.
-Depending on the relationships between the models you only need to pass the parent model and all the child relationships are inferred.
+Depending on the relationships between the models you only need to pass the parent model and all the child relationships are automatically inferred.

 In the example below, we are only passing ```Budget``` type to the modelContainer modifier.
 This is because Budget contains reference to ```Transaction``` class and modelContainer can infer those relationships based on the budget class.